gliverCouto/glivercouto.github.io/_projects/knowladge-base.md

 ### Problem ###

-The complexity of the project and the creation of new API products (both internal and external), combined with the situation of multiple squads working simultaneously, brought the need for more strategic analysis and organization of the information architecture, as well as the development of consistent documentation for all products derived from the new microservices "pipeline."
+The complexity of the project and the creation of new API products (both internal and external), combined with the situation of multiple squads working simultaneously, brought the need for more strategic analysis and organization of the information architecture, as well as the development of consistent documentation for all products derived from the "new microservices pipeline."

 ### Contribution ###